Dr Amanda Maycock

 - Joint iCASP and UKCP18 demonstrator project (Co-I, 2017, NERC)

 - Maycock, A. C., C. J. Smith, A. Rap, O. Rutherford, On the structure of instantaneous radiative forcing kernels for greenhouse gases, J. Atmos.
-Sci., in revision.
+Sci., revised 09/20.

 - Maycock, A. C., A. Drinkwater, L. J. Gregoire, A. Lacour, Anthropogenic contribution to the intense warming over Greenland in July 2012, in prep.